-Can't loosen cartridge housing
+Can't loosen cartridge housing?

-- A. Confirm that you have depressurized the system.
-Water is turned off and filter faucet is open. - B. Disconnect tubing where it connects to the cartridge housings.
+- Disconnecting Tubing - A. Confirm that you have depressurized the system.
+Check that water is turned off, and filter faucet is open. - B. Disconnect tubing where it connects to the cartridge housings.
 Using two fingers, press the dark gray ring toward the lighter gray fitting while you briefly press the tubing toward the fitting then pull the tubing out.
-A small amount of water will drip from the tubing. - C. Grasp the white bracket and lift filter off the mounting screws attached to the cabinet.
-Bring the filter up to the counter top. - D. Slide spanner wrench up cartridge housing.
+A small amount of water will drip from the tubing.

+- D. Slide spanner wrench up cartridge housing.
 Brace the filter with one arm and your torso and use the wrench handle to turn the housing clockwise.
-If it is still too tight, proceed to Step D. - E. Lay the filter on it's back on the floor the Custom Pure label should be facing up.
+If it is still too tight, proceed to Step E. - E. Lay the filter on it's back on the floor the Custom Pure label should be facing up.
 Place your left foot on the back panel of the bracket (the part that is in contact with the floor).
 Slide the spanner wrench up the housing.
 Move the wrench handle in motion toward yourself and down to the floor.
 Use both hands if necessary to get better leverage.